wiredtiger/wiredtiger/ext/storage_sources/gcp_store/README.md

     *   `external` tells the compiler to search for an existing system installation of the SDK.
     *    This flag should be set alongside the `ENABLE_GCP` flag.
-    *    If the `IMPORT_GCP_SDK` flag is not specified, the compiler will assume a system installation of the SDK which will is currently not supported.
+    *    If the `IMPORT_GCP_SDK` flag is not specified, the compiler will assume a system installation of the SDK which will be implemented at a later stage.

 ### Letting CMake manage the SDK dependency as an external project